russelsantos19/100-days-of-code/log.md

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

 ### Day 34: July 28, 2020 Tuesday

 **Today's Progress**: I spend a little time today and continue to build my profile creation page.

 **Thoughts**:   I need to renew my thought and focus and be motivated again.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 35: July 29, 2020 Wednesday

+**Today's Progress**: Today I encountered a problem in using v-bind in src attribute in img tag that paralyzed me.

+**Thoughts**:    I envy those people who made a lot of progress in a day.
+May the spirit of hard work and discipline be upon me.
+Tomorrow is another day.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 36: July 30, 2020 Thursday

+**Today's Progress**:  I finally solved my problem in using v-bind in src attribute in img tag.
+I just import the image from assets and defined its width in CSS.
+I can now upload and display an image.

+**Thoughts**:    I'm so happy & satisfied.
+I'm getting excited now and I can now move on to the next chapter of this page.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)